 8.3 Boat Trip Snapper Slam

-- Rinse Thoroughly: After each session, rinse lures, hooks, and split rings with fresh water to remove salt and grit.
+Rinse Thoroughly: Always rinse lures and tackle with fresh water after use to eliminate salt and debris.

-- Dry & Store: Pat dry, then store in ventilated tackle box compartments to prevent rust.
+Dry & Store: Pat dry before storing in well-ventilated tackle boxes to prevent rust.

 10. Multimedia Aids: Boost Learning & Engagement